jrocco2/invest_scraper/README.md

 # Investing Scraper

-Investing Crawler is an asynchronous webcrawler that utilises the Scrapy Framework.
+Investing Scraper is an asynchronous webcrawler that utilises the Scrapy Framework.
 Its role is to scrape an economic calendar and automatically store the information in a Postgres database.
 Additionally, data can be subscribed to via Redis, allowing updates to be viewed in real time.

 ## Getting Started